hbrc-fpga-class/peripherals/doc/hba_bus.md

 signals.
 It is unique in both master and slave peripherals can put data on the data bus.

 Each peripheral master gets dedicated __hba_mgrantX__ and __hba_request_masterX__ signals back to the HBA Bus Arbiter.
-The 'X' represents a unique number.

 ## Notes
 * Update to support burst transactions.